 Harrows.
 Harrowing is used for smoothing the soil, and is also a traditional form of mechanical weed control for dealing with annual and small weeds, but it is ineffective against established deep-rooted weeds; therefore, it should be used in weed management together with preventive methods.
-In cereals, 'blind' harrowing before crop emergence may be carried out after seed drilling but before the crop seedlings emerge in order to kill the first flush of small advantage over the weeds to aid selectivity in subsequent harrowing operations.
+In cereals, 'blind' harrowing before crop emergence may be carried out after seed drilling but before the crop seedlings emerge in order to kill the first flush of small advantage over the weeds to aid selectivity in subsequent harrowing soils, weeds may continue to grow in the lumps of soil lifted by the hoe.
+Tractor hoes work best in dry conditions as wet conditions after hoeing may stimulate weed regeneration.
+Hoeing is particularly effective against mature weeds.